 Sounds like a great idea.
-Hence the reason I’ve put together this HTML tutorial for beginners.
+Hence the reason why I’ve put together this HTML tutorial for beginners.

-P.S: If you don’t want to learn HTML and start building your website right away, with no coding required, take a look at this guide here: How to Make a Website for FREE (without learning HTML).
+P.S: If you don’t want to learn HTML and start building your website right away, without coding required, take a look at this guide: How to Make a Website for FREE (without learning HTML).

 Introduction to HTML

 What is HTML?

 HTML, an acronym for HyperText Markup Language, is a computer language for creating websites and web applications.
-Consisting mainly of a series of codes usually written in a text file and then saved as html, code written in the HTML language translates into a beautiful, well-formatted text or a combination of text and media when viewed through a browser.
+Consisting mainly series of codes usually written in a text file and saved as HTML, code written in the HTML language translates into a beautiful, well-formatted text or a combination of text and media when viewed through a browser.

 HTML was first developed by British physicist Tim Berners-Lee in 1990, and it has gone through so many evolutions since then that the most recent version can achieve far more than was imagined possible when the language was first invented.

-In this tutorial, we will be going through the basics of the HTML language and all you need to know to get started with HTML as a beginner.
+In this tutorial, we will go through the basics of the HTML language and all you need to know to get started with HTML as a beginner.

 First, a quick rundown of all the HTML versions since HTML was invented.

 - HTML 1.0: This was the barebones version of HTML and the very first release of the language.

 - HTML 3.2: In an attempt to ensure development of standards for the World Wide Web, the World Wide Web Consortium (W3C) was founded by Tim Berners-Lee in 1994.
 By 1997, they published HTML 3.2.